Cerne13/collapsible-xblock/README.md

 ***
 ## How to install

+- Be sure you're using Python 3.8 to avoid troubles installing the project

 - make a new directory and navigate into it

 - create a new virtual environment
 ```
 python3 -m venv venv
 ```

 - activate created virtual environment
 ```